 Whether this is your goal too, or you just want to gain some more muscle or confidence you should follow some of these girls on Instagram.
 I follow all of these amazing women and they never fail to inspire me to never give up on myself or the gym.

 This post is sponsored by Nextrino.
-As always opinions are 100% mine, and thank you for supporting brands who support College with Caitlyn.
+As always opinions are 100% mine, and thank you for supporting brands who support Life with Caitlyn.

 Fun fact: I’m actually a runner.
 Well, not a marathon runner (yet) but I’m a runner.
 I did track all through middle school and high school, and even tested out cross country one year.
 But after I got tendinitis in my lower leg during my sophomore year track season, it was all downhill for me.